t-iuy987/arabic-reader/README.md

 #### Deployment Instructions
 1. Clone the repository locally: `git clone https://github.com/t-iuy987/arabic-reader.git`
 2. Open the Dictionary project in your preferred IDE.
-3. Configure the `application.properties` file with your MySQL credentials.
+3. Configure the `application.properties` file with your SQL credentials.
 4. Build the project using Maven.
 5. Run the Spring Boot application.
 6. Access the dictionary through a web browser at: `http://localhost:9876`